HaeffnerLab/artiq-electron-conda/local-windows-install.md

 2. Install Visual Studio Build Tools from: https://visualstudio.microsoft.com/thank-you-downloading-visual-studio/?sku=BuildTools&rel=16.
-This is required while setting up the LabRAD environment.
+This is required while setting up the conda environments later.

 3. Download this complete package of all the LabRAD and ARTIQ stuff you will need: